amjadsh92/MyProject/README.md

 ## Project Description

-The project has two main pages:
+The project has four main pages:
+1-Homepage <br>

-1-The To-Do-List page <br>
+2-The To-Do-List page <br>
+3-Tic-Tac-Toe page <br>
-2-Tic-Tac-Toe page <br>
+4-Signin/SignUp page <br>

+If you are not signed-in, you will only have an access to the Signin/SignUp page.
+You can either sign-in with your GitHub accout or you can sign-up and then sign-in with your credentials. <br>

 I used Nextjs 14 to build the application with utilizing the App Router feature.